 What You'll Do On the People Side

-- Provide regular job performance feedback, hold one-on-ones with, and provide career development support to your direct reports.
+- Provide regular job performance feedback to, hold one-on-ones with, and provide career development support to your direct reports.

 What You'll Do On The Technical Side

-- Perform code reviews and provide code design and feedback.
+- Perform code reviews and provide code design and product feedback to the team.

 - Communicate technical and product decisions to the right people, resolve blocking issues, and keep our development machine humming.

 - ...and if you have any free time after doing all of that stuff, writing code is always a good way to stay sharp!

 What We're Looking For

 - At least five years of experience as an engineer in a role that was mostly about writing code.